How to check, what to look for and how to top it up?

 “Once the oil is topped up, screw the oil filler cap back on securely.
 Put the dipstick all the way back into its sheath.
 You’re done!”

 “Once a month is good,” answered Rosh, “unless you have a leak, in which case you should check it a lot more regularly.
-You’re always looking to see if there’s enough oil and that it isn’t contaminated.”
+You should regularly be looking to see if there’s enough oil and that it isn’t contaminated.”

 “Oil reduces the friction in your engine and keeps it running smoothly.
 When you check your oil, if it is too dirty or smells of gasoline, it should be changed.”